Morphotech/plato/README.md

 e.g TEMPLATE_DIRECTORY_NAME=projects/templating

 Make sure the bucket is accessible by providing credentials to the service by storing the S3 AWS credentials in your DATA_DIR/aws/.
+Also, ensure that you have a credentials folder inside DATA_DIR.
+This will permit you to use the GCS service, as an alternative to S3 AWS, should you provide a JSON file inside the folder with the GCS credentials.
+This JSON file has to have a specific name so that plato can recognize it:
+*service_account_key.json*

 #### Database